 Common Pests and Other Problems for Salvia

-Salvia has no particular insect pests of its own, but you may encounter the usual suspects: mites, aphids, thrips, snails and slugs.
+Salvia has no particular pests of its own, but you may encounter the usual suspects: spider mites, thrips, aphids, snails, and slugs.
 Snails and slugs are easy to pick off the plants by hand when you see them.
-You can knock other insect pests off the plant with a hose or apply neem oil or insecticidal soap to keep them at bay.
+You can knock insect pests off the plant with a hose or apply neem oil or insecticidal soap to keep them at bay.

 In the short term, you can stake floppy plants to keep them upright.
-Then, you should cut back on the water or fertilizer and see if you can restore the plant's own stiffness and vigor.
+Then you should cut back on water and/or fertilizer to see if you can restore the plant's own turgor and vigor.

 Common Diseases for Salvia

-Proper air circulation and gardening techniques can help avoid powdery mildew as well.
-Affected plants look as though they've been sprinkled in flour, but you can usually save afflicted plants with a fungicide application.
+Proper air circulation and gardening techniques can help prevent powdery mildew as well.
+Affected plants look as though they've been sprinkled with flour, but you may be able to save afflicted plants with a fungicide application.